 Here’s what happened.

 My friend was making fabric surgical masks.
-You know, the kind you can put a filter inside to give greater protection from our invisible viral enemy.
+You know, the kind you can put a filter inside to give greater protection from our invisible viral enemy—the Covid-19 pandemic.
 She made them from fun cotton fabric and gifted me with a blue floral one.

 She had neatly tucked a filter into the pocket and reassured me that it would protect me from all that attempted to assault my respiratory system.
 What I failed to recognize was the filter had been constructed from a vacuum HEPA-filter made from polyurethane.